bri-chan/bri-chan.github.io/public/pages/overview.md

 ## Summary

-Student at Harvard studying Computer Science and Economics.
+Student at Harvard studying Computer Science and Economics with a unique blend of technical expertise, empathy for others, and experience managing large cross-functional teams.
 Passionate about leveraging technology to create positive social impact, empowering women, and staying curious.

 ## Experience